AusClimateService/npcp/reports/phase1/phase1_report.md

 </p>

 Similar results were found for the R10mm and R20mm metrics.
-Univariate methods outperformed multivariate on the historical task and on cross validation MBCn was a poor outlier while the other methods performed similarly (with the relative ranking of each method differing between models (Figure 6.3.2).
+On cross validation MBCn was a poor outlier while the other methods performed similarly (with the relative ranking of each method differing between models; Figure 6.3.2).

 > TODO: Include an R20mm plot.